A little on our history

-We have four classrooms, each named after a native New Zealand bird and reflective of the children’s learning and our community.
+We have five classrooms, each named after a native New Zealand bird and reflective of the children’s learning and our community.

 Our school library is a cool place to visit, vibrant and wordy!
 With 3,500 books ranging from picture books, novels, nonfiction, graphic novels and reference materials.
 It’s open every day and children are encouraged to visit as a class where they can borrow books and spend time reading.

-The school grounds are semi rural with magnificent views of Mt Fyffe.
+The school grounds are semi-rural with magnificent views of Mt Fyffe.
 There is a large grass area in front of the school, bike track at the rear of the school, court area surrounded by trees, native plantings and mature shrubs.
-We also have an adventure playground, newly constructed sandpit and a swimming pool.
-During Term 1 and Term 4 we offer daily swimming lessons for the school in association the North Canterbury Sport & Recreation Trust.
-Children also have the opportunity to swim during the lunch break when its hot enough.
-Pool keys are issued to our community to use during weekends, holidays and after school.
+We also have an adventure playground, sandpit and a swimming pool.
+During Term 1 and Term 4 we offer daily swimming lessons for the school in association with the North Canterbury Sport & Recreation Trust.
+Children also have the opportunity to swim during the lunch break when it’s hot enough.

 Fyffe Force Leaders – Year 6 students presented with Leader Badges at the first assembly of the year.

 Kaikōura Whale Run – our awesome fun event held in September that showcases the school, its stunning surroundings and is a major fundraiser for the school.
 Kaikōura Whale Run website here.

 EOTC (Education Outside the Classroom) – The children enjoy opportunities to challenge themselves, team build and grow as individuals through a variety of outings throughout the year including ski trips to Mt Lyford and camps for the senior class and local day trips for the junior school in and around the Kaikōura community.
 A highlight is always the end of year hike up to Mt Fyffe Hut for our senior classes and the Fyffe Palmer Reserve walk for the junior classes.